Rayleigh Weir Stadium: 1950s and 1960s

-Racing settled into a Tuesday and Saturday night schedule in the 1950s and two buffet bars were available for the general public.
+Racing settled into a Tuesday and Saturday night schedule during the 1950s and two buffet bars were available for the general public.
 During the 1960s the circuit was all-sand and the Saturday night meeting was replaced by Friday evenings with race distances of 290, 510, 740 and 960 yards.
 In 1965 the track became a National Greyhound Racing Club (NGRC) licensed venue and in 1969 the track was listed as the only NGRC approved all-sand surface.
 Totalisator turnover peaked in 1969 at £302,316.